English Language

 Start with free practice sets and build a consistent exam routine.

-The SSC CHSL Syllabus 2026 covers English Language, General Intelligence and Reasoning, Quantitative Aptitude, and General Awareness for the Tier I exam.
+The SSC CHSL syllabus covers English Language, General Intelligence and Reasoning, Quantitative Aptitude and General Awareness in Tier I. Tier II also includes these subjects along with the Computer Knowledge Test and Skill Test or Typing Test.

 Start exam-style CHSL practice sets.